mosn/htnn/site/content/en/docs/reference/plugins/key_auth.md

 ## Description

-This plugin authenticates the client according to the consumers and the key sent in the request.
+The `keyAuth` plugin authenticates the client according to the consumers and the key sent in the request.

 ## Attribute